parallelwindfarms/byteparsing/paper/paper.md

 ## Memory mapping

 The `Cursor` object acts on top of any object in Python that conforms to the buffer interface.
 This can be a `bytes` or `bytearray` object, but also `mmap`.
-This means we can parse memory mapped data directly to buffered numpy arrays (using `numpy.frombuffer`).
-Changes made to such an array are then directly reflected on the filesystem.
+This means we can parse memory mapped data directly to buffered `numpy` arrays (using `numpy.frombuffer`).
+Changes made to such an array are then directly reflected on the file system.

 # Parser grammar